QuasarApp/CQtDeployer/CONTRIBUTING.md

 # QuassarApp operation rules
 ## General rules
 ### QuasarApp internal developers
-* If there is no indication, separate from the master branch.
+* if there is no instruction to complete the task, separate you new branch from the version branch (for example v1.x).
-* We realize the task
+* Realize the task
-* Upon completion of work, issue a Pull Request to the master.
+* At the end of the work, create a pull request to the branch from which you created the branch.
+Example:
+I made corrections for version 1.5 and created branching from branch v1.5, which means that I should create a pull request to branch v1.5,

 ### External QuasarApp Developers
 * Making Fork repository.
-* If there is no indication, separate from the master branch.
+* Switch to the branch of the version in which you need to perform the correction (example of the names of the branch with the version: v1.x).
-* We realize the task
+* Realize the task
-* Upon completion of work, issue a Pull Request to the master.
+* Upon completion, create a Pull Request in the branch from which they are separated.
+   Example:
+   I made corrections for version 1.5 and created branching from branch v1.5, which means that I should create a pull request to branch v1.5,
-* Before starting work on the Task, drag it to [inProgress](https://github.com/orgs/QuasarApp/projects) in projects
+* ( not necessary ) Before starting work on the Task, drag it to [inProgress](https://github.com/orgs/QuasarApp/projects) in projects

 ### Prohibited from working in QuassarApp

-* Use push force.
+* Using 'push force'.
 All problems need to be solved by a new committee.
 * Push code directly to master.
 * Break the code design rules.
 If some aspect is not described, you need to write in the same style as it was written before you.
 * Move the code for no particular reason.